Explosion-Scratch/justinstall/README.md

 Created by [Explosion-Scratch](https://github.com/explosion-scratch)

 ## Disclaimer
+Don't use on windows.
+I don't have windows so I haven't tested it on windows.
+It would probably still work well for binaries though.

 This tool attempts to install software as safely as possible, but I'm not responsible if you install malware of if this breaks your system or harms anything in any way directly or indirectly.
 Always verify the source and contents of packages before installation.